Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Overview of the Literature on the Dimensions of the New Taxonomy

 \section{Overview of the Literature on the Dimensions of the New Taxonomy}

 Figure~\ref{fig:sunburst} presents the classification of the 409 categorized models according to the proposed taxonomy.
 The three Parts of the taxonomy are shown at the innermost circle of the Sunburst.
 Moving outward, the eleven dimensions of the taxonomy are displayed and the outermost layer corresponds to the specific categories within each dimension.
 Each model is assigned to exactly one category per dimension.
 Colors in the chart indicate the number of documents assigned to each category, providing a visual sense of their relative prevalence.
 For some dimensions, such as Loss Function, Time-varying Threshold and Optimal Threshold, certain papers did not provide explicit information; these cases are represented by the category labeled ``n.e.'' (not explicit).
-The following sections provide a more detailed overview of the literature aligned with each dimension of the new taxonomy.
+An interactive version of this figure is available at \url{https://ieeta-pt.github.io/DL-MTSAD/Sunburst.html}, allowing readers to consult the counts per category and to explore the specific parts and dimensions of the taxonomy.
+The following sections provide a more detailed overview of the literature aligned with each dimension of the taxonomy, with representative examples of each category cited throughout.
+The complete list of categorized papers is also available at \url{https://github.com/ieeta-pt/DL-MTSAD}.